nqnz/mail2csv/README.md

 # TODO
 ## docker/podman
 ## Ask for variables at run time, ability to save those and run from a config file
+## Fix/verify the mark as read is working properly